nizzyabi/SoftwareArchitectureDesignNotes/Notes.md

 Writing out what you must track provides you with a clear and good outline of what is needed, saving you time and unnecessary time spend thinking of things needed.

+The goal is to be clear and for anyone to be able to look at this and know what is going on.
 # For an online school areas we will likely need track:

 - Students